 ARTISTIC DIRECTOR & FOUNDER, HELIOS COLLECTIVE

-Helios Collective was started on a cold winter’s night in 2012, by artistic director Ella Marchment, with little more than a Facebook group and a logo that had been drawn on a napkin.
+Helios Collective was started on a cold winter’s night in 2012—by artistic director Ella Marchment—with a Facebook group and a logo drawn on a napkin.

 Helios is now a trailblazing company that offers opportunities to artists across the opera-performing spectrum.
 Having toured nationally and internationally, Helios has rapidly earned a reputation for putting on captivating productions and specialising in the promotion of bold new works.
 The company is committed to being at the forefront of operatic innovation, providing unrivalled professional support to people working in opera and helping them to challenge, revitalise, and promote the genre as a vibrant art form.